apiad/jsonapi/Readme.md

 ### In the roadmap

 * Support for some meta commands (e.g., list's count)
-* Support for operators ?? (e.g. exists, unsure about this)
+* Support for some fancy operators ?? (e.g. exists, unsure about this)
-* Support for method's arguments, including complex objects
+* Support for typed arguments

+### v0.1.3

+* Basic implementation of `JsonObj` for JSON manipulation.

 ### v0.1.2